Cervical cancer Cervix surgery & treatment Dr Jérémie Zeitoun · Surgeon Paris 8th

 The possible operations

-The type of operation depends on tumour size, your wish to have children, and the multidisciplinary team's decision.
+The type of operation depends on tumour size, your wish for pregnancy, and the multidisciplinary team's decision.
 Here is what each procedure involves in practice.

 Conisation

 When it is proposed.
-For high-grade precancerous lesions (CIN 2-3) and very early invasive cancers (stage IA1 without lymphovascular invasion).
+For high-grade precancerous lesions (CIN 2-3) and the very earliest stages of cancer (when the tumour is very small and superficial, stage IA1 without lymphovascular invasion).

 Total colpo-hysterectomy